Slovenian Folk Songs IV: Narrative Songs - Love Songs

 Sung by: A group of singers; Recorded: 1969

-Štrekelj published the variants of this song among narrative songs and here again they have been classified as such.
-Yet this songs are already strongly curtailed and one can hardly speak of narrative structure any more.
-Also the centre of the content is shifted over to death itself, so much so that the song, in content and
+Štrekelj published the variants of this song among narrative songs.
+Here, again, they have been classified as such.
+Yet these songs are already strongly changed, and one can hardly speak of narrative structure any more.
+The centre of the content is also shifted over to death itself, so much so that the song, in content and in function, comes close to a memorial song.
+Despite varying regional sources, at least central Slovene variants have a great deal in common.
+The spread and the similarity is probably due to the fact that the song was published in St. Mohor’s calendar for the year 1897.

 As example of two-part singing the Venetian region with the very common refrain on syllables jo – la – li – le found there, etc.